One Day Trip to Bath from London Bath Abbey with Roman statue

 How long should I spend in Bath?

-Spend at least two hours and up to two days exploring Bath.
+Spend at least three hours and up to two days exploring Bath.
 A couple of hours is enough to visit just the Roman Baths or take a walking tour.
 After two days you will have thoroughly explored the city.